How to print a variable in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app.
-Start building with Replit and turn your ideas into working software.
+The Agent writes the code, tests for errors, and deploys your app.
+You just provide the instructions.
+Start building with Replit.